What Is a Retainer?

-That’s why at Broadway Family Dental we suggest following the orthodontists directions.
+That’s why at the dentistry center in Brooklyn, New York we suggest following the orthodontist directions.
 If you slack off or stop wearing it, your teeth could shift and get crooked again or gaps can open up.
 At first your mouth retainer may feel uncomfortable or strange in your mouth, but eventually, you get used to it.
-You may experience some gagging or sticking but that would only suggest you tell your Brooklyn dentist so adjustments can be made to your comfortability.
+You may experience some gagging or sticking but that would only suggest you tell your dental specialist in Broadway so adjustments can be made to your comfortability.

 Types of Retainers:

 Made of metal and acrylic.
 This type of dental retainer is made of bendable wire and acrylic or plastic.
 The wire goes across the front of your teeth, and the acrylic is molded to fit perfectly inside your mouth.
 Hawley retainers are available in a large variety of colors and styles, so you can have a little fun with them by adding sparkles or patterns.
 This type of teeth retainer is adjustable so that your orthodontist can “tweak” your teeth a little bit after braces.

 Pros – Adjustable.
 Allows teeth to touch in a natural way.
 It lasts a long time with proper care.
 Easy to clean.

 Cons – It is very noticeable.
 You might lisp at first when wearing it.